 As described in Section 4.3, the current best method for removing dark current is the interpolation method, which is now implemented for all camera modes.
-The interpolation method requires first defining a parameter file containing the average RBI/dark DN count for each pixel as a function of exposure time.
+The interpolation method requires a parameter file containing the average RBI/dark DN count for each pixel as a function of exposure time.
 Eight discreet times are used, covering the entire exposure range: 0, 10, 32, 100, 220, 320, 460, and 1200 seconds.
-The parameter file is not created within CISSCAL, but by an external code written by Bob West at JPL (robert.a.west@jpl.nasa.gov).
+The parameter file is not created within CISSCAL, but by an external code written by Bob West at JPL.
 NAC and WAC parameter files are included with the software, and can be found in the darkcurrent/ subdirectory of the calibration support directory.

 Analysis of ISS dark images over the course of the mission indicates that changes in the dark pattern over time are mainly limited to the effects of what we refer to as "hot pixels": pixels whose DN values are erroneously high compared to that expected from the dark current/RBI rate.
 These pixels are a concern for image calibration, as the very brightest ones can easily saturate with large exposure times, and can produce noticeable vertical streaks in the dark/RBI pattern at readout.
 The overall number of hot pixels is increasing over time, with some remaining as permanent features of the CCD, and others turning off and on seemingly randomly.
-For this reason, the current best way to handle them is to use dark calibration images acquired over the course of the mission to construct individual "snapshots" of the pixels for as many different times as we have adequate data.
-CISSCAL is then able to update each simulated dark with the hot pixel snapshot closest in time to the image being calibrated.
+The current best way to handle them is to use shutter-inhibited images acquired over the course of the mission to construct individual "snapshots" of the pixels for as many different times as we have adequate data.
+CISSCAL then updates each simulated dark with the hot pixel snapshot closest in time to the image being calibrated.
+Due to their erratic nature, and because we are only able to create snapshots at certain discreet times (corresponding to scheduled dark calibration observations), the removal algorithm is not perfect, and may in fact add streaks to some images.
+For this reason, the hot pixel correction can now (as of version 3.9) be toggled on and off independently of the rest of the dark subtraction.

-Beginning with CISSCAL 3.7, the darkcurrent/ directory contains several of these "snapshots"

-in the form of text files, each containing a list of hot pixels (identified by sample, line) and corresponding electron counts at a range of exposure times.
+Beginning with CISSCAL 3.7, the darkcurrent/ directory contains several hot pixel "snapshots" in the form of text files, each containing a list of pixels (identified by sample, line) and corresponding electron counts at a range of exposure times.
 The time of the source observation is denoted by the subscript in the filename (in YYDOY format).
-All darks created using a given hot pixel file will be placed in a subdirectory within darkcurrent/ called "darks<YYDOY>/".
-For this reason, it is important that the user has proper write permissions to these directories.
+All darks created using a given hot pixel file will be placed in a subdirectory within darkcurrent/ called "darks<YYDOY>/", so the user will need proper write permissions to these directories.
 CISSCAL will always look here for a dark file that matches the parameters of the current image.
 If it does not find one, it will construct a new dark and write it to a VICAR file in the same directory.